 The plan is not a major departure from the major activities the City is already responsible for.
 In fact, the only thing this commits us to doing beyond what we already are doing is to coordinate with others in our zone.

-To date seven cities have signed on to the King County Regional Disaster Plan.
-These include Bellevue, Issaquah, Mercer Island and Lake Forest Park.
-It appears that most cities within our zone will be signing on soon, including Redmond, Bothell and Kirkland.
-Seattle is nearing adoption as well.
+To date most cities have signed on to the King County Regional Disaster Plan.
+These include Bellevue, Issaquah, Mercer Island and Lake Forest Park, Bothell, and Kirkland.